Update: I have updated the article with more gear.

-I’ve been using Fujifilm X cameras for the last 5 years and it’s time to sum up whats the bear gear I’ve used.
+I’ve been using Fujifilm X cameras for the last 5 years and it’s time to sum up what’s the best gear I’ve used.
 This is a list of all the cameras, lenses and accessories based on my own unscientific experiences, so don’t kill me if you disagree.
-It’s highly based on personal preferences (like smaller is better vs bigger with better specs).
-A lof of this gear is old now but hopefully I can still help people buying 2nd hand gear.
+It’s highly based on personal preferences (smaller is better vs bigger with better specs etc. ).
+A lot of this gear is old now but hopefully I can still help people buying 2nd hand gear.
 I’ve marked my top favorite gear with a star ★ and other recommended gear with a white star ☆

-- Fujifilm X100S / X100T / X100F – I used these cameras for many years and took some of my best photos with them.
+- ★ Fujifilm X100S / X100T / X100F – I used these cameras for many years and took some of my best photos I have ever shoot with them.
 The 35mm equivalent lens is the best all around lens in my opinion.
-The camera is small which is good espcially when you start out as a photographer and is scared of peoples reactions.
-But you can’t change lenses, and when you get better as a photographer changing lenses is essential.
-So I wouldn’t recommend it even though I also love it.
+The camera is small which is good especially when you start out as a photographer and is afraid of peoples reactions.
+The problem is that you can’t change lenses so you are gonna need another camera also, but this is a good camera to begin with.

-- Fujifilm X-T10 – my recommended camera to get if you are on a tight budget.
+- ★ Fujifilm X-T10 – my no. 1 recommended camera to get if you are on a tight budget.
 Buy this with some of Fujifilm’s f2.0 lenses.
-It has slow auto focus for today’s standards and feels cheaper than the X-T-series cameras but it’s a great place to start.
+It has slow auto focus for today’s standards and feels cheaper than the X-T series cameras but it’s a great place to start.
 And then there is something about the colors of the old sensor (check out this blog post I wrote comparing X-trans sensor colors), dare I say better than the newer sensors colors?
 The only thing the miss is good video featues, if you are on a budget and need video get the X-T2.

 - Fujifilm X-T1 – It was a great camera, the first professional Fujifilm X camera, but I don’t recommend getting it in 2019.
 The camera was the first of it’s kind and after using it for a few years, problems start to pop up.
 The rubber port door expands after use and won’t close and the fake leather finish falls off.
 The X-T2 has huge advantage over X-T20 (faster max shutter speed, better video specs, better shutter), but the X-T1 doesn’t have any important advantage over X-T10 and I would prefer the smaller and cheaper X-T10.

 - Fujifilm X-T20 – an upgraded X-T10.
-Somewhere in between the X-T10 and the newest Fujifilm cameras.
+Somewhere in between the X-T10 and the X-T2.
 Continuous auto focus now kind of works but still not at a professional level.
 It’s great value, the biggest problem for me is the slow shutter speed 1/4000 vs 1/8000 on pro cameras, and the cheap feeling and handling.
 If you are looking a cheap beginner camera this is great, ger this or the X-T10.

-- Fujifilm X-H1 – A great camera, good as a 2nd camera body to match your X-T2/X-T3.
+- ★ Fujifilm X-H1 – A great camera, good as a 2nd camera body to match your X-T2/X-T3.
 The ibis is very useful for things like video, using longer primes with slower shutter speed (like the 90mm) or doing long exposure shots without a tripod (ibis + image stabilized lenses can shoot very slow shutter speeds).
 IBIS + the X-Trans 3 sensor (maybe the best sensor?) is a great combo.
 The only thing I dislike is the design of the camera, it’s big and not as beautiful as other Fuji cameras, the exposure dial is gone replaced with a pretty useless top screen.

 - Fujifilm XF 14mm f2.8 R – I’m not a wide angle guy, so I don’t have much to say about this one.
 Lens rendition is a bit different from other Fujifilm lenses, the colors seems more red/blue, hard to explain but it has a certain look I’m not a big fan of.